An excursion approach to maxima of the Brownian Bridge: Abstract

 \section{Abstract}

-Functionals of Brownian bridge arise as limiting distributions in nonparametric statistics.
+Distributions of functionals of Brownian bridge arise as limiting distributions in nonparametric statistics.
 In this paper we will give a derivation of distributions of extrema of the Brownian bridge based on excursion theory for Brownian motion.
-Only the Poisson character of the excursion process will be used.
-Particular cases of calculations include the distributions of the Kolmogorov-Smirnov statistic, the Kuiper statistic, and the ratio of the maximum positive ordinate to the minumum negative ordinate.
+The idea of rescaling and conditioning on the local time has been used widely in the literature.
+In this paper it is used to give a unified derivation of a number of known distributions, and a few new ones.
+Particular cases of calculations include the distribution of the Kolmogorov-Smirnov statistic and the Kuiper statistic.